aasmahash/aasmahash/README.md

 ## 🌟 About Me

 I’m a CS student with a growing passion for **Machine Learning, Software Engineering and Data Science**.
-I love discovering how code and data can work together to create **intelligent, scalable, and meaningful applications**.
+I love discovering how code and data can work together to create **intelligent, impactful, and meaningful applications**.

 ---